5up3rc/nfr/README.md

-  account register       Generate an API key via the licensing server account reset [email]  Reset the API key associated with a given email address account status         Show the status of your AlphaSOC API key and license listen                 Start the sniffer and score live DNS events read [file]            Process DNS events stored on disk in known formats version                Show the NFR binary version help                   Provides help and usage instructions
+  account register       Generate an API key via the licensing server account reset [email]  Reset the API key associated with a given email address account status         Show the status of your AlphaSOC API key and license listen                 Start the sniffer and score live network events read [file]            Process events stored on disk in known formats version                Show the NFR binary version help                   Provides help and usage instructions